keyboards

 Bakeneko65

 I purchased via mystery box and recieved gray B-stock.
 Nice keyboard that just works.
-It’s small and portable, so I often brought this to work.
+It’s small and portable, so I used to bring this to work often.

 Mods: